 - 2 ingredient grain free pancakes (just banana or canned pumpkin and egg!) slathered with almond butter or topped with organic bacon.
 I also love coconut flour blueberry muffins (not super quick unless made ahead to grab n go).
 They don’t contain the blood sugar spiking grain flours that contribute to gut irritation and energy crashes.
 My pinterest breakfast board has tons of options.
 Also see my baked goods board.

 - Grain free porridges.
-Grass Fed Girl has a delicious pumpkin porridge recipe.
-I LOVE this egg and grain free porridge: combine 1/2 cup pumpkin; 1 tbsp tahini or almond butter; 1/4 cup coconut milk; 1 tbsp gelatin or protein powder; cinnamon and vanilla, and heat until warm, stirring til everything is mixed.
+I LOVE this egg and grain free porridge: combine 1/2 cup pumpkin; 1 tbsp tahini or almond butter; 1/4 cup coconut milk; protein powder; cinnamon and vanilla, and heat until warm, stirring til everything is mixed.
 Top with coconut.